Create a table

 type

 This parameter acts a formal specifier for the type checker.
 If omitted, the resulting Table is implicitly a Table[dict].
 If provided, row_type must match the type hint specified in the assignment.
-For more information, see the Example for this command and Typing support.
+For more information, see the examples for this command and Typing support.

 keyspace